Armkeyter/NeuralNetwork_with_CUDA/NeuralNetwork_with_CUDA/README.md

 	- computing loss :white_check_mark:
 	- backward function :white_check_mark:
 	- update weights :white_check_mark:
-9. Create loss functions :x:
+9. Create loss functions :white_check_mark:
 	- mse,mae, crossentropy
 10. Create a function for fit and predict. :white_check_mark:
 	- fit
 	- predict
 	- evaluate
-11. Make a wrapper of time to measure the time it takes to train the model :x:
+11. Make a wrapper of time to measure the time it takes to train the model :white_check_mark:
-12. (Optional) Write results of time measure and other info in file for further plots
+12. (Optional) Write results of time measure and other info in file for further plots :white_check_mark:

 ___Only after everything works sequentially we can do in parallel.___